kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 	2. Django rate limiting: Ensure the practice Django project had a rate limiting feature.
 Read of the [documetation](https://django-ratelimit.readthedocs.io/en/stable/) as well as [this web page](https://pypi.org/project/django-ratelimit/) helped further the understanding of how best to implement such a feature.
 	3. Read of '[Ratelimit Keys](https://django-ratelimit.readthedocs.io/en/stable/keys.html)' and '[How to use Django Ratelimit](https://django-ratelimit.readthedocs.io/en/stable/usage.html)' broaden understanding of this particular topic.
 	4. The 'annotate()' method of Django querySets objects turned out to be a concept I had been exposed to but needed a deeper investigation.
 This was done thanks to the documentation; [Aggregation | Django documentation](https://docs.djangoproject.com/en/5.2/topics/db/aggregation/).
-	5. The difference between 'CAN et CHAN' [AFCON & CHAN); CHAN is albout allowing 'rising stars' to shine and represent their nation.
+	5. The difference between 'CAN et CHAN' (AFCON & CHAN); CHAN is albout allowing 'rising stars' to shine and represent their nation.
 CAF is more of the 'All-stars'.
 That's an NBA terms explanation.
 	6. The 'values()' method of Django querySet objects revealed itself as a useful tool in the context of Django model manipulation.
 The [AI overview](https://www.google.com/search?client=opera&q=django+values+queryset+method&sourceid=opera&ie=UTF-8&oe=UTF-8) by google associated with 'django values queryset method' summarized it well.

 - **Job hunting**
 	- No Jobs applied - No milestones delivered

 ### 🏆 <b>3 Wins and/or Achievements</b>
-1. I embodied Solution Guy nicely, an instance of DLHI.
+1. While in Kasarani stadium for the Congo vs Kenya CHAN game, I effectively embodied the Stoic philosopher who has absolute control over 'pathos' and focuses solely on extracting 'logos' from every moment.
+An emodiment of my 'ethos', and an addition to the cookie jar.
-2. I was consistent going to ned at midnight.
+2. I was presented chances to take pictures and record videos twice over the weekend (USIU game and Kasarani with Congo), and each time I gave my best, went the extra mile and consolidated the need to focus the iPhone lense on the object by tapping the screen.
-3. I had 4 sessions contributing to my growth as a footballer and liked the person I was when going through each.
+3. I didn't feel as tense as I once felt when it came time to socialize.
+The prospect of engaging with people doesn't move me off the center as much as it once did.
+My introverted nature is learning to integrate social interactions.

 ### 🔭 <b>3 Fails & Lessons Learned</b>
 1. <b>Failure:</b> I did not apply for a single job.<br />